Simon-Tesla/Raccoony/README.md

 A Firefox addon that adds shiny new features (like automatic downloading) to art sites.
 Inspired by the [FurAffinity Extender](https://andrewneo.github.io/faextender/) and [Inkbunny Downloader](http://www.humbird0.com/#/addons/inkbunny_downloader) Firefox addons.

+## IMPORTANT NOTICE
+Starting with **Firefox 57 (Quantum)**, Raccoony will **no longer run**, as it's based on the older Firefox Add-on API.
+I'm currently working on a new version of
+Raccoony based on the newer WebExtensions API, which hopefully means that I'll also be bringing Raccoony to Chrome as well.

+**For updates on the new extension, see the new [Raccoony website][website]**

+(I'm planning on changing my GitHub URL, so this address may stop working in the future.)

+### Will the new extension work in Chrome?
+Hopefully.
+There's no technical reason I can see that it wouldn't be able to.

+### Where is the WebExtension version?
+Can I beta test it?
+It's still under development.
+When it's closer to being ready, I'll announce it [here][website].

+### Will Raccoony update to the WebExtension version automatically?
+No. While it's technically possible to do this, I'm taking the opportunity to start fresh and rewrite most of the code from scratch, and hopefully get the extension hosted on addons.mozilla.org.
+The old extension will open a notice on the [Raccoony website][website], explaining how to get the new version when it comes out.

 ## Features

 ![Raccoony screenshot](https://github.com/NatePri/Raccoony/raw/master/resources/raccoony-features.png)